Login: Use your COROS account email and password.

 - How to create a workout: Select the day you would like to create training for.
 Click on the “+” within the calendar day.
 From there, select “workouts” from the drop-down menu.
 This allows athletes to construct more complex workouts for daily use

-- Workout library: After creating a workout, it will save to the day it was designed for, as well as your workout library on the right side of the screen “workouts”.
+- Workout library: After creating a workout, it will save to the day it was designed for.
+To create and save a workout you may wish to use repeatedly, you can create it directly in your workout library on the right side of the screen.
 To use this workout on future days, simply open your library, then drag and drop it onto the desired day.

 - How to create an Event: Select the day you would like to create training for.
 Click on the “+” within the calendar day.
 From there, select “events” from the drop-down menu.
 Enter in your race, test, or other important dates.

 - How to create a training plan: Select “training plan” on the right side of the screen.
 Click “create a training plan”.
 A new window will appear with a blank calendar.
 Fill in the title and description of the plan.
 From there, enter in workouts on the desired days.
 Save your plan.